CS-AI-LA/Dimensionality-Reduction/Matlab Code/Readme.txt

 # dDR and KdDR- Discriminant component analysis via distance correlation maximization

-This is the matlab source code of "Discriminant component analysis via distance correlation maximization", and I also upolad the datasets used in our experiments.
+This is the matlab source code of "Discriminant component analysis via distance correlation maximization".

 If you want to use the code for your research, please cite the following paper.
 Thanks a lot!